 - Activity to oxidize mobilized fat

-The same trials that showed weak efficacy showed remarkably strong safety.
-Stier and colleagues conducted six randomized, double-blind, placebo-controlled trials analyzing AOD-9604's safety profile²:
+The same trials that showed a small efficacy signal recorded a quiet adverse-event profile.
+Stier and colleagues ran six randomized, double-blind, placebo-controlled trials measuring AOD-9604's tolerability²:

 |---|---|